UrbsLab/scikit-RARE/README.md

 3. Final bin evaluation and summary of top bins

 ## Installation
-We can easily install skikit-RARE using the following command:
+We can easily install skikit-rare using the following command:
 ```
-pip install scikit-RARE
+pip install scikit-rare
 ```

 ## Parameters for RARE Class: